Skip to content

 Modulo, %

-Binary percent sign (modulo) operator % is used for getting the modulo of an integer division, which must not be confused with getting a remainder.
-For two values of the same sign, modulo and remainder operations are equivalent, but when the operands are of different signs, the modulo result always has the same sign as the divisor (value on the right), while the remainder has the same sign as the dividend (value on the left), which can make them differ by one unit of the divisor.
+The binary percent sign (modulo) operator % is used for obtaining the modulo of integer division, which must not be confused with obtaining the remainder.
+For two values with the same sign, modulo and remainder operations are equivalent, but when the operands have different signs, the modulo result always has the same sign as the divisor (the value on the right), while the remainder has the same sign as the dividend (the value on the left).
+This difference can cause the results to differ by one unit of the divisor.

 let two: Int = 2;